 • Demonstrate understanding of how to control the x-ray beam, including: concepts of filtration, shielding, collimation, and distance.

-MODULE II - OBJECTIVES
+CHAPTER 2 - OBJECTIVES

 • Define the risk/benefit ratio as applied to the prescription of radiographic images.